jeannesorin/jeannesorin.github.io/_pages/about.md

 I study the challenges faced by developing cities, focusing on transportation infrastructure and environmental hazards.
 To that end, I use quantitative spatial models, novel survey data and randomized control trials in order to answer policy-relevant questions.
 My current projects span Uganda, Indonesia, India and (historical) France.

 You can download my CV [here](/assets/pdf/Jeanne_Sorin_CV.pdf).

+You can reach out to me at jsorin at uchicago.edu or, while my email is getting transferred to UCB, at legueveljs at gmail.com